 There are billions of pieces of information we’re exposed to every second and we make thousands of decisions each day.
 Rightfully so, our brains can’t keep pace and absorb all of the wisdom we want.
 And while some are better at soaking up information than others eventually we all rely on Rules of Thumb because we have to.

-In our financial lives, people have an inclination to use personal experience and intuition to make thousands of important decisions over a lifetime.
+In our financial lives, people have an inclination to use personal experience and intuition to make important decisions over a lifetime.
 We do this because we think it’s the right thing to do, or because it’s easier.
 We get it, these decisions are difficult and clumsy — exhausting to even think about.
 But when the decisions we face get emotional and complicated, our chances of screwing things up skyrocket.

 This is why we use Rules of Thumb.
 They’re simple and effective and make our lives easier.
 We think you should seriously consider them too…your investing success may depend on it.